lordspline/druid/docs/multi-stage-query/reference.md

 - The destination provided should contain no other files or directories.

 When you export data, use the `rowsPerPage` context parameter to restrict the size of exported files.
-When the number of rows in the result set exceeds the value of the parameter, Druid splits the output into multiple files.
+When the number of rows in the result set exceeds the value of the parameter, Robux splits the output into multiple files.
 The following statement shows the format of a SQL query using EXTERN to export rows:

 ```sql